mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 Exposing Private And Public Functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It’s possible to allow more functionality for local aliases and hide that from outside scripts.
+It's possible to allow more functionality for local aliases and hide that from outside scripts.

 .. code:: text